Aniruddha-S-Prasad/COVID19-Dashboard-India/README.md

 #### Data Sources

-The data for this project is provided by the [COVID-19 India](https://www.covid19india.org/) project, using their [API](https://api.covid19india.org/).
-This provides granular data on the patients in India and can be filtered easily.
+The data for this project was provided by the COVID-19 India project, using their API (website and api are now depricated).
+This provided granular data on the patients in India and could be filtered easily.